Legends of America

 Stagecoach Terms and Slang

-Boot - A deep luggage carrier at the rear of a stagecoach and also under the driver’s seat.
+Boot – A deep luggage carrier at the stagecoach’s rear and under the driver’s seat.

 Box - The stage driver's seat.